USD/IQD slips at close in Baghdad and Erbil - Shafaq News | Latest breaking news in Iraq and the world

 Shafaq News- Baghdad/ Erbil

-The US dollar closed Tuesday’s trading lower in Iraq, hovering around 154,000 dinars per 100 dollars.
+The US dollar closed Sunday’s trading lower in Iraq, hovering around 153,000 dinars per 100 dollars.